 Emergency Services provides 24-hour intervention for persons experiencing a mental health or substance use disorder related crisis.
 Licensed clinicians evaluate mental health and substance use disorder problems and provide help as needed over the phone or in person.

 Emergency Services responds to a variety of crises including stress, anxiety, depression, unusual thoughts or behaviors, thoughts about hurting one’s self or someone else, drug or alcohol problems, traumatic events and more.

 Contacting Emergency Services

 In the case of a dangerous or life-threatening emergency, always call 911 immediately.

 To contact Emergency Services, call 703.746.3401 and ask to speak to an Emergency Services clinician.
 When calling after regular business hours, the call will be answered by an answering service and transferred immediately to an Emergency Services clinician.

 Emergency Services responds to calls from individuals in crisis, family members, friends, professionals or other concerned individuals.
 When appropriate, clinicians can go to the location of a crisis within the City of Alexandria or offer a tele video evaluation..

-Walk-in Emergency Services are available at 720 North Saint Asaph Street, second floor, on Monday -Wednesday from 8 a.m. to 9 p.m., and Thursday and Friday from 8 a.m. to 5 p.m.
+Walk-in Emergency Services are available at 720 North Saint Asaph Street, second floor, on Monday and Tuesday from 8 a.m. to 8 p.m., and Wednesday - Friday from 8 a.m. to 5 p.m.
 If staff are busy attending to other crises, there may be a wait, so it is helpful to call before coming when possible.